-Systems could generate additional codes not listed here.
-Contact LG Support if these types of errors are seen and a simple power down and boot up has not corrected the issue.
-On not attempt to fix the system yourself.
+Systems may generate additional codes not listed here.
+Contact LG Support if these types of errors are seen and a simple power down and boot up has not corrected the issue. \bigcirc Do not attempt to fix the system yourself.